edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 * Citing
 * Verifying

 Chronologically, evidence must be curated before it can be cited or verified.
-In addition, some trust gaps in existing approaches occur precisely because too few requirements are imposed on evidence.
+In addition, some vulnerabilities in existing approaches occur because evidence requirements are too loose.
 Therefore, understanding the nature of backing evidence, and how that evidence is created and maintained, is a crucial consideration for VVP.
 This specification includes normative statements about evidence.

 However, curating does not occur in realtime during phone calls.
 Citing and verifying are the heart of VVP, and implementers will probably approach VVP from the standpoint of SIP flows.
 Therefore, we defer the question of curation.
 Where not-yet-explained evidence concepts are used, inline references allow easy cross-reference to formal definitions.

 ## Citing
-A call secured by VVP begins when the OP ({{<OP}}) builds a VVP PASSporT that complies with STIR {{RFC8224}}.
+A call secured by VVP begins when the OP ({{<OP}}) generates a new VVP PASSporT that complies with STIR {{RFC8224}} requirements.
 The passport is a compact-serialized JWT {{RFC7519}} that appears in an `Identity` header in a SIP INVITE.
 In its JSON-serialized form, a typical VVP PASSporT might look like this:

 ~~~ json
 {